CENTER FOR PERFECTION STUDIES: CONTINUITY–SYMMETRY–HARMONY • AUSTIN, TEXAS • USA • NOVEMBER 2017

 Discussion: All the Planck numbers have multiple “jobs” built into them.
 There are so many actual and potential formulas to consider!
-But trying to keep it simple, consider literally quntillions of spheres and circles, edges touching, radius to radius, diameter to diameter.
+But trying to keep it simple, consider literally quintillions of spheres and circles, edges touching, radius to radius, diameter to diameter.

 Though an infinitesimally small length, the second, third and fourth doublings are virtually predefined, and virtually immediate and constant.
 It is a dynamic pile-on with actual numbers for length, time, mass, and charge.
-Even before the first doubling these spheres align in such a way to create the possibility to create tetrahedrons-and-octahedrons.
+Even before the first doubling these spheres align in such a way to create the potential to create tetrahedrons-and-octahedrons.
 This discussion may well become a book some day!

 Edward Frankel believes Robert Langlands conjecture is opening the path to a Standard Model of Mathematics whereby numbers, geometries, and functions are united and then begin to individuate with unique flavors, textures, and dynamics.
 It was in the spirit of Langlands-Frankel that this page was engaged.

 This is our second posting on a journey to learn from Edward Frankel and his colleague and friend, Robert Langlands.
 So, I will be looking through their writings for their statements about boundary conditions, spheres, pi, never-ending and never-repeating numbers, and finite-infinite to develop the next report on the fabric of the universe and notations 1-4. – BEC

 Our simple first principles